lileitech/AtrialJSQnet/README.md

 }

-If you have any questions, please contact lilei.sky@sjtu.edu.cn.
+If you have any questions, you are always welcome to contact with lilei.sky@sjtu.edu.cn.